 Attendance

 A Scout is not required to attend any number of troop or patrol meetings, events, activities, or outings to remain a member of the troop.
+(Note, however, that rank advancement requires that the Scout remain active and participate in troop activities.)

 Conduct